cajuso/RetroCRCmanu/README.md

 * Manuscript_23012019: R Code utilized to produce Figures 1-3 and 5-6, Multiple Linear regression model and Cox Proportional Hazards regression model.

 * Transduction_detection.py: The script uses as an input the output from the JSVA script to detect candidate transduction calls.
-The script will detect transduction calls based on the proximity of JSVA calls to a list of full-length reference L1 elements taking into account their orientation.
+The script will detect transduction calls based on the proximity of JSVA calls to a list of full-length reference L1 elements ( http://eul1db.ircan.org/Data.jsp/ ReferenceL1HS - only full-length)taking into account their orientation.
 The JSVA script should be run in the following order:

   1.	merge_sv_event.py
   2.	split_into_breakpoints.sh